IAMACAR10/yt-spam/README.md

 # yt-spam
 Python script to automatically comment on people's videos.
-(PROBABLY WILL NOT WORK ON OTHER SYSTEMS DUE TO MONITOR RESOLUTIONS, WINDOWS SIZES, ETC.)
+If it doesn't work on your resolution/web browser, please tell me, so I can fix it.

-Depends on pyautogui and python3
+**Depends on pyautogui and python3**